userver-framework/userver/scripts/docs/en/userver/tutorial/hello_service.md

 ```

 Start the server by running `./samples/userver-samples-hello_service`.
-Now you can request your server from another terminal:
+Now you can send a request to your server from another terminal:
 ```
 $ curl 127.0.0.1:8080/hello
 Hello world!